microsoft/botframework-solutions/docs/_docs/reference/skills/skillauthentication.md

 }
 ```

-By adding the microsoft app id of the Virtual Assistant that's calling the skill into the property AppsWhitelist, you are allowing the bot that's associated with that app id to invoke your skill.
+By adding the Microsoft App id of the Virtual Assistant that's calling the Skill into the property AppsWhitelist, you are allowing the bot that's associated with that app id to invoke your skill.

-In startup.cs, register a singleton of the interface with this class
+In `Startup.cs`, register a singleton of the interface with this class

 ```csharp
 // Register WhiteListAuthProvider
 services.AddSingleton<IWhitelistAuthenticationProvider, WhiteListAuthProvider>();
 ```

-In BotController.cs that derives from SkillController, add the class as a new parameter to the constructor
+In `BotController.cs` (derived from the `SkillController`, add the class as a new parameter to the constructor

 ```csharp
 public BotController(